Flexiana/notion-to-md/README.md

+## Outputs

+- The main notion page (referenced by the NOTION_PAGE_ID environment variable) is going to generate the `README.md` file.

+- The sub pages and pictures are going to be created inside the `docs/readme/` folder.

+## Recommendations

+1. If using images, please define the caption.
+Otherwise `notion-to-md` is going to use random names for the images that will cause unwanted diffs on future pull requests.

+1. Avoid using "link_to_page".
+Use “sub pages” instead.
+Or use “mention” if you want to make a link.
+Reason: A "link_to_page" is going to be inlined for technical reasons (the link's title is not easy to get).
+So, just use “sub pages” or “mentions” for the README files.

+### Unsupported Notion types

+`notion-to-md` does not support the types below:

+1. "table_of_contents" doesn’t provide data.

+1. "table" provides "unsupported" for each row.

+1. "child_database" is complex and probably is not going to be used in a [`README.md`](http://README.md) so it's not supported by notion-to-md.

+1. "link_preview"

 ### Allowing access to Notion API

 To interact with the API, we have to give the integration user access to page(s) we want to fetch.
 To achieve this, follow the steps below.